Professor Francesco Checchi

-I try to divide my time (the 8% left over after proposals and grant management) between academic research and technical support to humanitarian health actors, such as the World Health Organization, at global or field level.
+I try to divide my time (the 8% left over after proposals and grant management) between academic research and technical support to humanitarian health actors, including UN agencies and NGOs, at global or field level.

 My main area of activity is around improving public health information availability and use in ongoing crises worldwide (see this review).
 Specific projects include: